-- A parent note is presented to the Attendance Secretary in advance of the absence.
-1. - A letter of verification on university or college letterhead clearly identifying the 2. name of the college official and the date or dates of visitation must be presented to the attendance secretary upon returning to school.
-Days missed due to college visits will count towards six day rule.
+- 1. A parent note is presented to the office in advance of the absence. - 2.
+A letter of verification on university or college letterhead clearly identifying the name of the college official and the date or dates of visitation must be presented to the office upon returning to school.
+Days missed due to college visits will count towards six-day rule.

-\Please note: Absences for college visits will count towards the 9 and 18 day limit set by the Ohio General Assembly and for consideration for exam exemptions.
+\Please note: Absences for college visits will count towards the 65-hour threshold and for consideration for exam exemptions.
 Students who are close to these limits should be careful that absences due to college visits do not push them over their limit